Dolutegravir and lamivudine

 What should I avoid while taking dolutegravir and lamivudine?

 Using dolutegravir and lamivudine will not prevent your disease from spreading.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.

 Avoid taking an herbal supplement containing St. John's wort.

 Dolutegravir and lamivudine side effects

-Stop taking this medicine and get emergency medical help if you have signs of an allergic reaction: fever, general ill feeling, trouble breathing, extreme tiredness; mouth sores, redness or swelling in your eyes; blistering or peeling skin; swelling of your face, lips, tongue, or throat.
+Stop taking this medicine and get emergency medical help if you have signs of an allergic reaction: fever, general ill feeling, trouble breathing, tiredness; joint or muscle pain, blisters or mouth sores, redness or swelling in your eyes; blistering or peeling skin; swelling of your face, lips, tongue, or throat.